dagibbins186/bikesharing/README.md

 !["Trips_By_Weekday_per_Hour"](https://github.com/dagibbins186/bikesharing/blob/main/biksharing/Challenge%20Images/Trips_By_Weekday_per_Hour.PNG)
 \
 \
 Most trips materialized during commuting hours.
 However, this trend shifted on weekends, when most people used Citi Bikes during the middle of the day.
-New York City limits car traffic through the parks.
-This regulation may affect why riders opt to travel via bike.
+In recent years, New York City limited car traffic through the parks.
+This regulation might have affected why riders opted to travel via bike.
 # Summary
 Citi Bike's enterprise emerged successful in New York City.
 It offered an alternative to metro, taxi or walking.
 For multi-modal trips, users avoided parking, traffic and hassle.
 Men took advantage of the subscription service more than women.
 However, customers of undefined gender picke- up their use of bikes on weekends.
 This may represent an untapped market for Citi Bike.
 It is recommended other urban places incorporate Citi Bike based on New York's case study.